 - Jasper: Fairmont Jasper park lodge (luxury hotel), Jasper Inn & Suites ( comfortable hotel), Hi Jasper hostel ( basic hotel), Bear’s Den ( vacation home).

 - Banff: Fairmont Banff Springs ( luxury hotel), Fox hotel and suites ( comfortable hotel), Blue Mountain lodge B&B

 - Lake Louise: Fairmont chateau ( luxury hotel).

 - Canmore: Malcolm hotel by CLIQUE ( luxury hotel ), Silver Creek lodge ( comfortable hotel), Days Inn by Wyndham Canmore ( basic hotel), luxurious 2 bedroom with spa, steam room & hot tub ( vacation home).

 Need insurance for your Banff and Jasper road trip?
 Be sure to check out quotes and coverage with our recommended partner WorldNomads.

 In a hurry?
 This is the summary of the complete Jasper and Banff itinerary

-If you don’t have time to read through the full Banff-Jasper itinerary, use this overview to get an idea of the things to do on each day and save it for later.
+If you don’t have time to read through the full Banff, Jasper, and Lake Louise itinerary, use this overview to get an idea of the things to do each day and save it for later.